shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 It's kinda like walking into a room and seeing a floating kettle pouring tea into a cup, a pan frying an egg, and dishes setting the table.

 It sounds magical.
-But now imagine, there are actually people moving these objects - someone is pour the tea, frying the egg, and setting the table.
+But now imagine, there are actually people moving these objects - someone is pouring the tea, frying the egg, and setting the table.
 The people moving these objects wouldn't feel very appreciated.
-They might even forget the exist, forget to take up space, forget to be grateful for themselves.
+They might even forget they exist, forget to take up space, forget to be grateful for themselves.

 This is sometimes how I feel in my life.
 I focus on what's going on outside of me, rather than my role in making it happen.

 I'd be grateful for getting into Oxford - while not recognizing my dedication in writing my personal statements, my determination in getting the required documents, and my bravery to try something new.

-I'd be grateful for swimming across the lake - while not recognizing my courage to try to swim across the lake, my curiosity to explore my strength, and my strength and determination for ensuring I succeed.
+I'd be grateful for swimming across the lake - while not recognizing my courage to try to swim across the lake, my curiosity to explore my strength and my strength and determination for ensuring I succeed.

 I want to reintroduce the self into my life.
 I want my own appreciation and recognition for who I am.